Istionia/featherpause/FeatherPause/BATTLEPLAN.md

 ### Prompt 11: Sighting Form Implementation

 ```
-For the FeatherPause app, implement the sighting form that allows users to log bird observations.
+For the FeatherPause app, implement the sighting form using Gluestack UI v2 form components.
 This form will be used both for manual entries and for saving identifications from the Identify screen.

 Requirements:
-1. Create a SightingForm component with fields for:
+1. Create a SightingForm component using Gluestack UI v2 form components with fields for:
    - Bird species (searchable selection)
    - Date and time (with date/time picker)
    - Location (GPS coordinates with map preview)